 by a mechanism acceptable to the ARRT.
 Beginning on January 1, 2015, all candidates

-for certification in Radiation Therapy must have earned an academic degree before becoming
+for certification and registration in Radiation Therapy must have earned an academic degree before becoming

 ARRT recognizes only accreditation agencies that are recognized by CHEA and/or USDE.
 A list of accrediting agencies recognized by ARRT for the academic degree and professional education requirements is available here.